Atry/fastring/README.md

 **Fastring** is a string formatting library for Scala.
-`Fastring` can also be used as a template engine, and it is an excellent replacement of JSP or [FreeMarker](http://freemarker.sourceforge.net/).
+`Fastring` can also be used as a template engine, and it is an excellent replacement of JSP, [Scalate](http://scalate.fusesource.org/) or [FreeMarker](http://freemarker.sourceforge.net/).

 ## It's simple to use